MicrosoftDocs/microsoft-salescopilot-docs/articles/faqs-generate-content.md

 ## What are the limitations of this feature?
 How can users minimize the impact of the limitations when using the system?

-The generated email drafts may not always capture the nuance or tone of the salesperson's individual style, potentially affecting personalization.
+The generated email drafts may not always fully capture the nuance, tone, or stylistic preferences of an individual salesperson.
+This can affect the degree of personalization and alignment with the seller's communication style.

-To minimize the impact, users should review and customize the generated drafts to align with their preferred style, ensuring personalized communication.
+Additionally, while the system can detect and incorporate CRM data when prompted, it only includes information from a single CRM record—specifically, the one saved to the email.
+If no CRM record is associated with the email, no CRM data will be referenced in the generated draft.

+To minimize the impact of these limitations:

+- **Use clear prompts**: Provide specific instructions in the custom prompt—such as tone, language, meeting details, or CRM references—helps the system generate more accurate and relevant content.
+- **Verify CRM associations**: Ensure that the appropriate CRM record (account or opportunity) is saved to the email if CRM data is expected to be included in the draft.
+- **Adjust meeting suggestions**: Review suggested meeting times and adjust them as needed to better match your availability and the customer's preferences.
+- **Meeting follow up**: Up to five recently transcribed Teams meetings with your sales contacts are available to summarize from email drafting in the Outlook side pane.

 ## What operational factors and settings allow for effective and responsible use of the system?